 We have enjoyed a few BBQ lunches at the gorgeous, tranquil Northbridge Baths.
 But it’s not one I would visit for dinner unless you lived closer, with Sydney traffic being what it is.

 The dual BBQs and picnic shelters at Eric Primrose Reserve are near Rydalmere ferry wharf.
 And are a great spot to watch the sun setting over Parramatta River.
-Unfortunately there are no toilets nearby at the moment.
-But that will change later in 2019 when an amenities block is built, as part of the Eastern River Foreshore Transformation.
+While there are now toilets nearby, they close at 6pm.
+So still not the best for a BBQ dinner during daylight saving.

 There are so many other parks that just missed the cut.
 I have edited and re-edited the list as we eat our way through the local parks with BBQs.
 Let us know if one of your favourites is missing or see a fuller list of parks with BBQs.